Xilinx/Vitis-AI/tvm/README.md

 $ import pyxir
 ```

-Examples of Apache TVM usage for different frameworks is provided in the tutorials/frontend directories.
+While inside the docker, example of Apache TVM usage for different frameworks is provided in the "/opt/tvm-vai/tvm/tutorials/frontend" directories.
+Similarly, Vitis-AI examples using TVM are provided in the "/opt/tvm-vai/tvm/tutorials/accelerators" directory.

-Vitis-AI examples using TVM are provided in the tutorials/accelerators directory.
+For more information on how to compile and run the Vitis-AI tutorials, refer to the "docs" directory in this folder.

-[//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
-There is no need to format nicely because it shouldn't be seen.
-Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)
+[//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.)

    [Apache TVM]: https://tvm.apache.org/
    [Xilinx Vitis AI]: https://www.xilinx.com/products/design-tools/vitis/vitis-ai.html